vlstill/presentations/rh_0316/pres.md

 *   an isolated environment which can access only user-provided sources and DIVINE libraries
 *   DIVINE compiler which can be used as a drop-in replacement for GCC/clang
-*   ideally it would produce both LLVM bitcode for DIVINE and ELF binary
+*   produce LLVM bitcode for DIVINE alongside native code in a single ELF binary
-    *   allow build processes which feature code generating programs

-## Register Allocation for LLVM

-*   LLVM uses Static Single Assignment (registers not reused)
-*   wastes memory in DIVINE
-*   can prevent state merging (e.g. in optimized busy-waiting cycles)

-. . .

-Solution

-*   allocate registers into slots, reuse slots
-*   differs from register allocation in code generator of a compiler
-    *   the number of registers is not fixed
-    *   should consider program semantics

 ## Verification of Programs with Inputs